US smartphone users pay $50/mo more on average for their cell phone bill than UK consumers.

 - O2 (Pay As You Go) - $20 for 2GB of high-speed data, 750 minutes, and 2000 texts.

-As you can tell from the information above, the individual plans by the four major carriers in the UK are much cheaper compared to the plans from the big four wireless providers.
+As you can tell, when comparing US and UK cell phone bills the individual plans by the four major carriers in the UK are much cheaper than the plans from the big four wireless providers in the US.
 Even with the pay-as-you-go phone plans, they are still cheaper compared to the plans in the US.

 Comparing Family Plans